Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Theory

-In both cases one can construct graphs with diameters $>3^L$ on which $\TF_\Theta^L$ is not perfect. \end{proofsketch} Given the tight $3^L$ capacity bounds for transformers, it is natural and crucial to introduce a dichotomy around the $3^L$ capacity.
+Given the tight $3^L$ capacity bounds for Transformers, it is natural and crucial to introduce a dichotomy around the $3^L$ capacity.
 For any connected node pair $(u,v)$, they are said to be within capacity if $d_G(u,v) \leq 3^L$ and beyond capacity otherwise.
 Formally, we define the dichotomy as follow: \begin{definition}[Within-capacity and beyond-capacity pairs at depth $L$] Fix a graph $G$ and a depth $L$.
 We say a pair of nodes $(i,j)$ is \textbf{within capacity} if $[A^{3^L}]_{i,j} > 0$ and \textbf{beyond capacity} otherwise.
-In other words, a pair $(i,j)$ is within capacity iff their shortest-path distance is $\leq 3^L$. \end{definition}
+In other words, a pair $(i,j)$ is within capacity iff their shortest-path distance is $\leq 3^L$.